-A tension headache is pain or discomfort in the head, scalp, or neck, usually associated with muscle tightness in these areas.
+A tension headache is the most common type of headache.
+It is pain or discomfort in the head, scalp, or neck, and is usually associated with muscle tightness in these areas.

 Tension headaches occur when neck and scalp muscles become tense, or contract.
-The muscle contractions can be a response to stress, depression, a head injury, and anxiety.
+The muscle contractions can be a response to stress, depression, a head injury, or anxiety.

 Any activity that causes the head to be held in one position for a long time without moving can cause a headache.
 Such activities include typing or other computer work, fine work with the hands, and using a microscope.
 Sleeping in a cold room or sleeping with the neck in an abnormal position may also trigger a tension headache.

 - Physical or emotional stress

 - Colds, the flu, or a sinus infection

 - Dental problems such as jaw clenching or teeth grinding

 - Excessive smoking

 Tension headaches can occur when you also have a migraine.
 Tension headaches are not associated with brain diseases.

 - A tight band or vise on the head